trifectatechfoundation/trifectatech-website/content/blog/Announcing Zstandard in Rust.md

 The reference implementation was initially translated using [`c2rust`](https://c2rust.com/), and we have since completed the cleanup work for decompression and the dictionary builder.

-We test our rust code (compiled into a C static library) with the the reference implementation's test suite.
+We test our Rust code (compiled into a C static library) with the the reference implementation's test suite.
 We additionally use fuzz testing and Miri, so we're confident in the correctness of our implementation.

 The release is available here: <TODO: link to release>.